Posted on 8.9.20 by Danielle Ayres

 You can ask to use any accrued annual leave, to mean that you have days off each week, or that your working days are shorter.

 You can request to a reasonable amount of time off where necessary for anyone who relies on you for care, to deal with unforeseen or emergency situations.
-The closure of schools and nurseries, or older relatives not being able to help with childcare would fall into these categories.
+Children being sent home from school or nursery and older relatives not being able to help with childcare would fall into these categories.

-Whilst it is normally taken for short periods of time, without any alternatives available at this present time, there is an argument to say that it should last as long as schools/nurseries remain closed and other family members / friends cannot assist.
+Whilst it is normally taken for short periods of time, without any alternatives available at this present time, there is an argument to say that it should last as long as the child has to stay off school and other family members / friends cannot assist.
 The leave can be taken for a few hours a day, or in blocks of time and should not be refused, given at present it is likely to be both reasonable and necessary for parents / carers to need the time off.

 This type of leave is usually unpaid unless your employer has a policy in place which provides for you to be paid.